VOLTTRON/volttron/docs/source/deploying-volttron/secure-deployment-considerations.rst

 prevents agents from accidentally or intentionally editing/deleting other volttron process or other agents' files or system files outside of VOLTTRON_HOME

-For more information, refer to :ref:`Running-Agents-as-Unique-Unix-User`.
+For more information, refer to :ref:`Agent Isolation Mode: Running Users as unique Unix user<Agent-Isolation-Mode>`.